Health within our culture in the USA. How do we know what’s best for our health, our self-care?

 Then there’s the statistical confusion about Causation.
 For example, I remember reading that people with creases in their earlobes were more likely to develop heart disease.
 The article suggested checking your earlobes and visiting a cardiologist.
 Do earlobe creases Cause heart problems?
 Of course not!
-Likewise, lots of similar connections (associations and correlations) are very loosely described as causation.
+Likewise, lots of similar media reports highlight connections (associations and correlations) inferred as causation.

-However, there’s some science that shows fat doesn’t equal unhealthy and that food itself has a relatively minor impact on overall health in comparison to environment, genetics, and other factors.
+So what happens when there’s some science that shows fat doesn’t equal unhealthy and that food itself has a relatively minor impact on overall health in comparison to environment, genetics, and other factors?

 How do we even clearly define “healthy” and “unhealthy” in our culture?

 According to the book Body Respect, there’s “research suggesting that guilt messes with your metabolism and weight regulation system”[i] and even radical bariatric surgery results long-term (10 years or more later) show weight regain as well as ongoing other health challenges created by the surgery.

 Among those who do not diet, though, weight tends to stabilize.
 What’s up with that?
 Could it be we’re all not destined to be the exact same willowy size and shape?